 Expands the given provide-spec to a list of exports.
-The modes list controls the expansion of sub-provide-specs; for example, an identifier refers to a phase level 0 binding unless the modes list specifies otherwise.
+The modes list controls the expansion of sub-provide-specs; for example, an identifier refers to a binding in the phase level of the enclosing provide form, unless the modes list specifies otherwise.
 Normally, modes is either empty or contains a single element.